joakimskoog/AnApiOfIceAndFire/AnApiOfIceAndFire/Content/Documentation/Documentation.md

 ### Current Version

-Text about current version here...
+The current version of the API is v0.

 <a name="root_endpoint"></a>
 ### Root Endpoint